 What is Fetal Alcoholic Spectrum Disorder?
 Fetal Alcohol Spectrum Disorder (FASD) is associated with the bewildering number of symptoms.
 FASD is an umbrella term describing the range of effects that can occur in an individual whose mother drank alcohol during pregnancy.
 These effects may include physical, mental, behavioral, and/or learning disabilities with possible lifelong implications. […]

 The Ontario government’s new autism policies have serious impact on families with children with autism and the regression that can probably happen in these children lives is heartbreaking.
-Disability Credit Canada advocates for disable Canadians to help them get approved for disability tax credit for autism.
-We are committed to help families and this news […]
+Disability Credit Canada advocates for disabled Canadians to help them get approved for disability tax credits for autism.
+We are committed to helping families and this news […]

 The Ontario government has launched new plans for autism therapy in order to clear long waiting list for 23,000 families but Autism Advocates and families with children with autism says government’s new plan is problematic. “ Ontario is overhauling its autism program in an attempt to clear a waiting list of 23,000 children, but families and advocates say […]

-We are proud to announce that we are celebrating 4 years serving disabled Canadians and it has been a wonderful journey so far.
-The team behind the success For success to touch the peak there is always a team that is dedicated to meet the needs of the people who have expectations from us.
-We […]
+We are proud to announce that we are celebrating 4 years of serving disabled Canadians and it has been a wonderful journey so far.
+The team behind the success For success to touch the peak, there is always a team that is dedicated to meeting the needs of the people who have expectations from us. […]

-Canada has one of the highest rates of Multiple Sclerosis which is a disease that attacks the central nervous system and the symptoms of the disease causes weakness that includes impaired speech, extreme fatigue and vision problems.
+Canada has one of the highest rates of Multiple Sclerosis which is a disease that attacks the central nervous system and the symptoms of the disease cause weakness that includes impaired speech, extreme fatigue, and vision problems.
 The disease is classified as an episodic disability because the symptoms appear and disappear.
 Fort McMurray-Cold Lake MP […]

 Employment is the right of every individual in the society.
 More jobs leads to more employment opportunities but is the society putting forward a helping hand towards disabled people who are looking for jobs and not getting employed?
 Government of Saskatchewan and Alberta has taken an initiative and designated October as Disability Employment Awareness Month. […]